-Central America will surprise you with the amount of travel experiences one can have on such a tiny piece of land that connects the North and South Americas.
+Central America will surprise you with the number of travel experiences one can have on such a tiny piece of land that connects the North and South Americas.
 Central America is a beautiful land, be part of the change, volunteer abroad and help those less fortunate while exploring amazing places.
 Here you have the best places to volunteer in Central America.

-But even with that richness and the variety of things to see and places to visit, the people of these countries are still struggling with poverty, lack of education, medical care and malnutrition.
-As a response, foreigners and a locals started coming together to create NGOs and other organizations to provide less fortunate with basic services and education.
+But even with that richness and the variety of things to see and places to visit, the people of these countries are still struggling with poverty, lack of education, medical care, and malnutrition.
+As a response, foreigners, and locals started coming together to create NGOs and other organizations to provide the less fortunate with basic services and education.
 There are also organizations that are doing amazing jobs at working with the communities to protect the local flora and fauna.

 I have even heard from some people that they take time during or after their help to either learn Spanish or get their certification to teach English abroad.